 Even though it does offer a range of health benefits, you don’t want to overdo it.
 Here’s why:

-- Even though it doesn’t taste uber-sweet, each cup of even no-sugar-added tart cherry juice still packs in 33 grams of sugars.
-This is the equivalent of about 8 teaspoons and the same amount of sugar you’d find in a 12-ounce can of Sprite.
+Even though it doesn’t taste uber-sweet, each cup of unsweetened tart cherry juice still packs in 33 grams of sugar.
+Although it might not taste very sweet, that’s close to the amount of sugar you’d find in a 12-ounce can of Sprite.
+And although the juice has many benefits, one thing it loses compared to whole fruit is its gut health-boosting, appetite-squelching fiber.

-- To score the biggest body benefits, it’s ideal to vary your sources of anthocyanins and other antioxidants by mixing up your superfoods rather than sipping on tart cherry juice alone (or sticking to one fruit, vegetable or juice) as a quick fix.
+To score the biggest nutritional benefits, it’s ideal to vary your sources of anthocyanins and other antioxidants.
+In other words, don’t sip tart cherry juice alone — mix up your superfoods!

-With that in mind, if you have a specific reason to add to your diet, such as wanting to reap the muscle recovery benefits, we recommend sticking to 2 to 4 ounces of tart cherry juice per day, which you can stretch with club soda or sparkling water if desired.
+With all of this in mind, we recommend sticking to 2 to 4 ounces of tart cherry juice per day, which you can stretch with club soda or sparkling water if desired.

 Where to Buy Tart Cherry Juice

 Most supermarkets and health food stores stock tart cherry juice.
-Before you grab it and head to check out—or pop it in your online shopping cart—flip over the bottle to ensure that it’s 100 percent tart cherry juice with zero added sugars.
-Here are three varieties you can buy online and have delivered to your door:
+Before you check out, read the label (on the actual bottle or the online screenshot) to ensure that it’s 100% tart cherry juice with zero added sugars.
+Here are three varieties you can get delivered to your door:

 - Indian Summer Montmorency Tart Cherry Juice ($3.88 for 46 ounces, walmart.com)